-Ansible User Handbook:
+Ansible User Handbook

-Watch this Ansible Tutorial for Beginners video
+Watch this Ansible Tutorial for Beginners video:

 What is Ansible?

-Become Master of DevOps by going through this online DevOps training in London.
+Become a DevOps master by learning end-to-end DevOps from this online DevOps Training in London!

 How does it work?

-If we conclude the above diagram:
+In the above diagram:

 - The inventory file provides the list of hosts where the modules need to be run.

-Go through the Best DevOps Course in New York to get clear understanding of DevOps.
+Enroll in the Best DevOps Course in New York to know DevOps from scratch!